Skip to main content

 The romance is earned, layer by layer, through conflict, revelation, and reluctant respect.

+Enemies to lovers earns the romance in a way few tropes can.
+The characters cannot simply decide to like each other.
 They have to earn it, layer by layer, through conflict, revelation, and reluctant respect.

-Real, earned, irreversible change in two people who never expected it from each other.
+When the hostility finally cracks, the reader feels it before the characters do.
+That is the ache of the trope: real, earned, irreversible change in two people who never expected it from each other.

 Why Space Opera Is the Perfect Setting